 We have seen many instances where if profiling was conducted prior to the recruitment process previous incumbents may have been re-engaged and stayed on avoiding the efforts and cost involved in recruitment and on boarding of a new CFO.

-If you would like to discuss profiling within your organisation, send us a note.
+If you would like to discuss profiling within your organisation, please get in touch.